Nepal Far West Exploratory GHT

 Camping

-Today we start our trek using mules for porterage of our gear.
-We ascend a trail following the Chuwa Khola river.
-We walk through pristine forest and contour around various river gullies and ridges.
+After breakfast, we visit the Gompa and then leave Dojam Khola where we soon start following the new jeep track.
+After a while the jeep track turns into a trail following the Chuwa Khola river.
+We walk through forest and contour around various river gullies and ridges.
 We cross the Chuwa Khola river twice before arriving at our camp in the forest at a place called Syamboyak.
-This is near the junction of with the Tumling Khola.
+This is near the junction with the Tumling Khola.

 Breakfast, Lunch and Dinner